LearningTypeScript/projects/projects/configuration-options/strictly-speaking/README.md

 Of brave deeds and noble intentions, spoken softly so as to not sharply jut out with overt obviousness.

 Will you repair for me this speechwriter program?
-I fear it was originally written without TypeScript's `--strictNullChecks` mode.
+I fear it was originally written without TypeScript's `--noImplicitAny` or `--strictNullChecks` modes.
-You must restore strict null safety -`undefined` and all- that it may run justly and without type errors.
+You must restore strict type safety -`undefined` and all- that it may run justly and without type errors.

 ## Setup